 Why Media Role Models Matter

 As parents, we have a natural instinct to choose who we want our kids to be friends with -- and who we'd rather they not hang around.
 The same instinct kicks in for media role models.
-We like iCarly because she's smart and kind.
+We like Doc McStuffins because she's smart and kind.
 SpongeBob?
 Maybe not so much.

-Our kids' media environment goes way beyond television.
-Influencers reach out to kids via YouTube, video games, Twitter, and music -- all of which are broadcast or easily accessible 24 hours a day.
-And as we all know, not all the characters or people who gain popularity through these channels have stellar role model credentials.
+In fact, the stars of social media are just as likely to be role models as traditional celebrities.
+These so-called influencers reach out to kids via TV, YouTube, video games, Twitter, and music -- all of which are broadcast or easily accessible 24 hours a day.
+And as we all know, not all the characters or people who gain popularity through these channels have stellar role-model credentials.

 The good news is that there are plenty of positive role models you can point to that may influence your kids to make healthy choices, learn to respect others, achieve goals, and avoid anti-social behavior.
 Negative role models -- especially ones who don't suffer consequences for their actions -- can encourage anti-social behavior, stereotypes, and even cruelty.
 Help your kids choose positive media role models who embody the values you want to pass down.

 - Limit screen time.
 Kids grow and thrive best through personal interaction.
 Spending time with them, playing, and reading are great ways to build a foundation to impart your values.

 - Find age-appropriate content.
 Kids ages 2-7 should be exposed to media featuring good role moles, racial and gender diversity, and no stereotypes.
 Check out some of the positive role models on YouTube.

 - Encourage positive socialization.
 Look for role models who impart positive social lessons, like sharing and being a good friend.

 - Respect differences.
 Encourage kids this age to accept and respect people who are different by exposing them to media that includes people of diverse backgrounds.